Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a Cloud Monitoring alerting policy to send an alert to Google Cloud Support email when Cloud Spanner CPU exceeds your threshold.
 Google support would scale resources up or down accordingly.
 - [x] Create a Cloud Monitoring alerting policy to send an alert to webhook when Cloud Spanner CPU is over or under your threshold.
 Create a Cloud Function that listens to HTTP and resizes Spanner resources accordingly.

+Right Ans.
+Create a Cloud Monitoring alerting policy to send an alert to webhook when Cloud Spanner CPU is over or under your threshold.
+Create a Cloud Function that listens to HTTP and resizes Spanner resources accordingly.

 **[⬆ Back to Top](#table-of-contents)**

 ### Your company publishes large files on an Apache web server that runs on a Compute Engine instance.
 The Apache web server is not the only application running in the project.
 You want to receive an email when the egress network costs for the server exceed 100 dollars for the current month as measured by Google Cloud.
 What should you do?